Why Should Fintech Brands Invest in Influencer Marketing?

 When you partner with a finance influencer who people follow as their financial advisor and who is passionate about their community or even a certain cause, you can validate your brand in honest and genuine ways.

 5. Legal considerations

 From influencer pitching to content reviews, disclosures, and everything in between, there are many factors to consider.
 Compliance should be practiced from the very beginning of any campaign.
 For example, an influencer cannot guarantee a fund performance or suggest a specific investment fund.
-Your campaign might not even see the light of the day if it is not legally compliant.

 Examples of Fintech solutions with an influencer-led approach